maakle/kombo-sdk/README.md

 Step 0: Download the latest openapi schema (`openapi.json`) from Kombo's Website ([Link](https://api.kombo.dev/openapi.json)).
 And put it into this folder here

-Step 1: Build the Api.ts file with new open api schema `npx swagger-typescript-api -p openapi.json -o`
+Step 1: Build the Api.ts file with new open api schema `npx swagger-typescript-api generate -p openapi.json -o sdk`

 Step 2: cd into sdk folder, update package.json and bump version e.g. `1.X.0`

 Step 3: Run `yarn build` to build new Api.js file in dist folder

 Step 4: Run `yarn publish` to publish to npm.
-You need to define version and also cancel once published
+You need to define the same version from step 2 and cancel once published